Hemodialysis access procedures

 Talk to your surgeon and anesthesiologist about anesthesia for the access procedure.
 There are two choices:

-- Your health care provider can give you medicine that makes you a little sleepy and local anesthetic to numb the site.
+- Your provider can give you medicine that makes you a little sleepy and local anesthetic to numb the site.
 Cloths are tented over the area you so you do not have to watch the procedure.

 After the Procedure